 But, what are they?

-These features allow city planners and decision-makers to evaluate pedestrian accessibility to neighborhood services and improve cityplanning.
+These features allow city planners and decision-makers to evaluate pedestrian accessibility to neighbourhood services and improve city planning.

 In other countries, data is more publicly available, allowing for more detailed maps.
 Singapore-based company Digital Blue Foam, for example, proposes to use its digitally enabled neighbourhood-scoring system to automatically measure the quality of an area based on geolocation.
 Data is based on various web-based APIs including social media, digital maps and weather stations.
 The platform allows users to navigate an environment, search specific locations or investigate and rate a specific area.

 After measuring the status quo, there need to be new ways of planning the urban spaces of the future.
-A project in Germany is working on creating a digital planning tool for just this.
-“GOAT 3.0”.
-The tool aims to integrate accessibility information and allow its users to simulate different mobility scenarios, to then choose the best one.
+A project in Germany is working on creating a digital planning tool for exactly this, named “GOAT 3.0”.
+The tool aims to integrate accessibility information and allow its users to simulate different mobility scenarios, then choose the best one.
 The innovation lies in the web interface’s ability to combine a lot of information about transportation and places to go, such as educational facilities and green spaces.

 Innovative approaches that use algorithms and artificial intelligence to refine data are also being developed.
 Soon, GOAT 3.0 will be a fully comprehensive and interactive accessibility tool that facilitates efficient and effective planning, design and evaluation of tomorrow’s mobility and spaces through a simple user interface.
 To make sure that the project works well and meets people’s needs, the team plans to test the interface on real transportation issues.
 In workshops, they gather feedback to identify possible product improvements.